Thajeepan-Rathiharan/Digital-Library/README.md

 ### Performance check

 Page loading times and performance of the quiz website was checked through the open source tool called 'Google Lighthouse'.
+Overall, it is performing at a decent rate, there is room for improvement, but as this is just a random project I'm not too bothered about the Accessibility and SEO having a score below 90.

 ![Google Lighthouse](./IMG/gl_check.jpg)